AlienWolfX/UZ801-USB_MODEM/README.md

 ## Initial

+> [!WARNING]
+> I just want to clarify that I'm not responsible if something goes wrong and the device gets bricked.
+Please proceed at your own risk and make sure to back up your data before attempting any modifications

 > [!IMPORTANT]
 > Before doing anything to your USB dongle, you must first enable ADB (if it's not already enabled) by accessing this URL: [http://192.168.100.1/usbdebug.html](http://192.168.100.1/usbdebug.html).